TimeIsOut/spinningrat.online-Writeups/2023 - NewportBlakesCTF/Crypto - Caesar Salads.md

 ---
 ### Solution

 'A roman emperor', which was mentioned in the task, is Julius Caesar.
-The ciphertext is encoded with the Caesar cipher, which was named after this him.
+The ciphertext is encoded with the Caesar cipher, which was named after him.
 Placing the ciphertext in the Cyberchef with the decryption settings _ROT13 (Amount = 16)_ will result in our flag.

 ---
 ### Flag